Camera and NVR Streaming/Management

 After git pull: run docker compose up --build -d so Opus rebuilds from your repo (docker compose pull alone only updates pre-built images like nginx/go2rtc, not your app code).
 The opus container syncs the fresh React build into the static_files volume on every start so the UI updates without pruning volumes.
 Do not rely on docker prune for routine updates.

 Typical fast loop (optional — for developing the frontend, including mobile; not required if you only use full Docker): run go2rtc with Docker (docker compose up go2rtc), run Flask (python run.py), and run the Vite dev server (cd frontend && npm install && npm run dev).
 Set GO2RTC_URL=http://127.0.0.1:1984 for local Flask so it talks to the published go2rtc port.
 The frontend proxies /api to localhost:5000 and /go2rtc to go2rtc on localhost:1984 (see frontend/vite.config.js).
-Optional: copy compose.override.yml.example to compose.override.yml for local compose tweaks (file is gitignored).
+Optional: copy docker/compose.override.yml.example to compose.override.yml for local compose tweaks (file is gitignored).

 To run the backend alone: